jhelvy/2025-posit-conf-surveydown/README.md

-Slides for my talk on [surveydown](https://surveydown.org/) at the 2025 posit::conf
+Slides for my talk on [surveydown](https://surveydown.org/) at posit::conf(2025)

+"Introducing surveydown: An open-source platform for programmable, markdown-based surveys"

 Sept 17, 2025, Atlanta, Georgia